TheWilley/ElementCatcher/README.md

 # elementCatcher
-Get and access child elements under an ID using object syntax.
+Access child elements using object syntax.

 The overall goal is to reduce the amount of `getElementById()` calls in a document and instead access elements in a object using the element id as the object key.